Maud Morgan: Career

 It has been speculated that another factor in Morgan's lack of fame was that her work was not identifiably feminine.
 In contrast to other noteworthy female artists, Morgan's work, as critic Mary Sherman stated, did not conform to "our notions of female art."

 While she lived in Andover, she taught art at Abbot Academy and continued to expand and experiment her media in art.
 She exhibited at the Margaret Brown Gallery in Boston.
 In the late 1950s, her works were exhibited regularly at the Barbara Singer Gallery, and she was given one-person shows at the Massachusetts College of Art in Boston, the Fuller Art Museum in Brockton, the Addison Gallery in Andover, and the Museum of Fine Arts in Boston.
 She also exhibited at The Boston Public Library.

 In 1980, a film titled Light Coming Through, directed by Nancy Venable Raine and Rickie Leacock, the head of the MIT film department, was released.
 The film focused on Morgan's career and works in painting.

 In 1995, at the age of 92, Maud published her autobiography, "Morgan's Journey: A Life from Art".
+She died in 1999 and was buried at Mount Auburn Cemetery.